BRAVEdu – New project at NEPC

 The overall objective of BRAVEdu proposal is to strengthen the capacity of schools to support disadvantage learners from low SES in active participation in school life and in achieving better learning outcomes through exploring and analysing policies and practices implemented in Estonia that enabled it to severely reduce the effect of low SES on student achievement and drawing lessons from it.

-An analytical report on the Estonian policies will be issued as well as an innovative school policies and practices handbook for dealing with poverty in education.
+An analytical report on the Estonian policies is issued and an innovative school policies and practices handbook for dealing with poverty in education will be published.

 The project started in September 2017 and it will last for 2 years.